CiscoDevNet/thousandeyes-kubernetes-operator/README.md

    ![OAuth Bearer Token](./docs/thousandeyes_token.gif)

-   If this token has been generated, you can get from your admin or revoke it to create a new one.
+   If this token has been generated, you can get it from your admin or revoke it to create a new one.

 3. Update the OAuth bearer token